Contribution to the expenses of marriage

 Legal proceedings

-If your spouse does not or does not contribute sufficiently to the costs of the marriage, you can ask the family judge to compel him to do so.
+If your spouse does not or does not contribute sufficiently to the costs of the marriage, you can ask to the family court judge to compel him to do so.

-The use of a lawyer is not mandatory.
+The use of a lawyer is not required.

-You must file your application with the Registry of the Tribunal.
+You must file your application with the Registry of the Judicial Tribunal.

 You can choose one of the following courts: